Cardamom Pods vs Ground: Flavor Intensity, Shelf Life & Best Uses

 Why does my ground cardamom lose flavor so quickly compared to whole pods?

-Ground cardamom has 47 times more surface area exposed to oxygen than whole pods, accelerating the degradation of volatile aromatic compounds like limonene and α-terpineol.
-This oxidation process begins immediately after grinding.
+Ground cardamom has 47 times more surface area exposed to oxygen than whole pods (calculated from particle size data in Food Control Journal 2021), accelerating degradation of volatile compounds like limonene.
+This oxidation begins immediately after grinding.

 Can I use black cardamom instead of green in recipes?